AdaptiveMotorControlLab/CellSeg3D/README.md

 ## News

+*April 2023: New version with interface overhaul published !
+New model and utilities coming soon*

-**June 2022: This is an alpha version, please expect bugs and issues, and help us make the code better by reporting them as an issue!**
+**This is an alpha version, please expect bugs and issues, and help us make the code better by reporting them as an issue!**